Chapter 1 Privacy and Security of the Electronic Health Record

 Health Information Technology for Economic and Clinical Health Act

 The Health Information Technology for Economic and Clinical Health (HITECH) Act was passed in 2009 as part of the American Recovery and Reinvestment Act.
 This law is enforced by the U.S. Department of Health and Human Services (HHS) Office for Civil Rights (OCR).
-The HITECH Act helped to enforce HIPAA by:
+The HITECH Act helped to enforce HIPAA in these ways:

 • Making healthcare facilities or businesses personally liable for compliance with HIPAA.